LucianU/django-startproject/README.rst

 Usage
 #####
-First create your virtualenv, activate it and install Django and then you can run::
+Create your virtualenv, activate it and install Django and then you can run::

     django-admin.py startproject --template=https://github.com/LucianU/django-startproject/zipball/master <project>

 replacing `<project>` with the name of your project.

-Next, symlink all the configuration files that you use in their required locations.
+Symlink all the configuration files that you use in their required locations.

 Overview
 ########